Travel. Run. Eat. Drink beer. Repeat.

 By Lana Svitankova 12:42 Мітки: ,

-This post was written and supposed to be published on 23th pf February.
-But then war began and suddenly beer was not on the radar.
+This post was written and supposed to be published on 23th of February.
+But then full-scale war began and immediately beer was not on the radar.
 But my fantastic, amazing, extraordinary industry is reaching out to help, and asking what is this beer about?

 Here is the link for full-sized infographic and description of the style.